Non-stationary Bandits with Habituation and Recovery Dynamics and Knapsack Constraints: ROGUEwK-UCB Algorithm

 \subsection{Relation of single step and multi-step problems}

 Let $\mathbf{x}_{t}=(x_{1,t}, x_{2,t},...,x_{m,t})$, $\mathbf{g}_t=(g_{1}(x_{1,t}),g_{2}(x_{2,t}),...,g_{1}(x_{m,1}))$.
 Define $NLP(\mathbf{x}_0,T, \mathbf{C})$ as

-Here $\Delta_m \in \mathbb{R}^m$ is the $m$-dimensional unit simplex.
+Here $\Delta_m \in \mathbb{R}^m$ is the $m$-dimensional unit simplex and $\mathbf{c}_{j}$ is the $j$th column of the matrix $\mathbf{C}$.
 Notice that the optimal value of $NLP(\mathbf{x}_0,T, \mathbf{C})$ is an upper bound on the expected cumulative reward of the optimal dynamic policy because it is the linear relaxation of the actual decision making problem which requires all the variables to be binary.
 This nonlinear optimization is hard to solve without specific structure in costs and state transition dynamics.
 A similar problem where the rewards have no state dependency has proven to be PSPACE-hard \cite{papadimitriou1994complexity}.
 We instead consider solving a LP to make step-wise decisions.
 Define the single-step optimization problem at time $t$ $LP(\mathbf{g}_t, \mathbf{C})$ with respect to $\{x_{a,t}\}_{a \in \mathcal{A}}$, to be

 The single-step LP problem can be interpreted as determining the optimal pulling distribution under a normalized resource budget $b$.
 The following proposition establishes the relationship between the global nonlinear optimization problem and step-wise linear program. \begin{proposition} $NLP(\mathbf{x}_0, T, \mathbf{C}) \leq T \cdot LP(\mathbf{g}_0, \mathbf{C}) + L_g \frac{1}{1-L_h}\operatorname{diam}(\mathcal{X})$ \end{proposition}